Find Affordable College Courses

 University of Richmond, VA

-With a ranking of #9, University of Richmond did quite well on this year’s most popular schools for natural resources and conservation students working on their bachelor’s degree.
-Located in the midsize city of University of Richmond, URichmond is a private not-for-profit college with a small student population.
+University of Richmond landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree natural resources and conservation programs.
+Located in the city of University of Richmond, URichmond is a private not-for-profit college with a small student population.

 Of the 13 students majoring in natural resources and conservation at URichmond, 38% are male and 62% are female.